Detection under Privileged Information: Privileged Information Detection

 \subsection{Knowledge Transfer}

-We consider a general algorithm to transfer knowledge from the space of privileged information to space where detection function is constructed.
-The algorithm works by deriving a \emph{mapping function} to estimate each privileged feature from a subset of standard features~\cite{vapnik2015learning}.
-The estimation is straightforward: the relationship between standard and privileged features is learned by defining each privileged feature $x_i^*$ as a target and standard set as an input to a mapping function $f_i \in \mathcal{F}$.
-The mapping functions can be defined in the form of any function such as regression and similarity based (we give examples of such functions in Section~\ref{sec:evaluation-kt}).
-The use of mapping function allows a system to apply the same model learned from the complete set at training time with the union of standard and estimated privileged features on unknown samples (See Figure~\ref{fig:approach-kt}).

-The algorithm used to identify a mapping function $f_i$, is described in Algorithm~\ref{algo:knowledgeTransfer}.
-By using $f_i$, detection systems are able to construct the complete features with the correct values of privileged features at runtime--intuitively, each $f_i$ is used to generate a synthetic feature that represents an estimate of a privileged feature.
+We consider a general algorithm to transfer knowledge from the space of privileged information to the space where the detection model is constructed~\cite{vapnik2015learning}.
+The algorithm works by deriving a \emph{mapping function} to estimate each privileged feature from a subset of standard features.
+The algorithm used to identify a mapping function $f_i$ is described in Algorithm~\ref{algo:knowledgeTransfer}.
+The estimation is straightforward: the relationship between standard and privileged features is learned by defining each privileged feature $x_i^*$ as a target and standard set as an input to a mapping function $f_i \in \mathcal{F}$ (lines 1-3).
+The mapping functions can be defined in the form of any function such as regression or similarity-based (we give examples in Section~\ref{sec:evaluation-kt}).
+The use of the mapping function allows a system to apply the same model learned from the complete set at training time with the union of standard and estimated privileged features on unknown samples (See Figure~\ref{fig:approach-kt}).
+By using $f_i$, detection systems are able to construct the complete features with the correct values of privileged features at runtime--intuitively, each $f_i$ is used to generate a synthetic feature that represents an estimate of a privileged feature (line 4).
 As a result, the accurate estimation of privileged features contributes to using complete and relevant features in a model training and, therefore, enhances the generalization of models compared to those trained solely on standard features.
-Note that estimating power $f_i$ is bounded by the size and completeness of training data (with respect to the privileged features), and thus the use of $f_i$ in the model should be calibrated based on measurements of estimation quality (See Section~\ref{sec:model-comparison} for details).
+Note that the estimating power of $f_i$ is bounded by the size and completeness of the training data (with respect to the privileged features), and thus the use of $f_i$ in the model should be calibrated based on measurements of estimation quality (See Section~\ref{sec:model-comparison} for details).